zekariasf/simple_shell/README.md

 ALX Group project simple shell readme file.

-Project was done using C language
+The project was done using the C language

-done with zekarias and senay
+this project was given by Alx Software Engineering class